It's easy to start your application.

-A 15-unit graduate certificate is also offered and can be transferred into the degree program at any time.
-The certificate focuses on the managerial and technical acumen required to lead an IT enterprise including governance, IT architecture and infrastructure, service delivery, data management strategy, risk management, and fundamentals of cybersecurity.
+Students learn managerial and technical acumen required to lead an IT enterprise, including governance, IT architecture and infrastructure, service delivery, data management strategy, risk management, and cybersecurity fundamentals.

 *These courses are required to earn a Graduate Certificate in Information Systems Management.